 A meeting place of arts and artisans, where creativity is cultivated.
 A place to set aside one’s daily routines in favor of pleasure and contemplation.

-El Abierto Eventos is a place with beautiful gardens and green spaces in the middle of city, with the cuisine of Pablo Massey and options for contracting the leading events professionals to curate, design and bring your event to life.
+El Abierto Eventos is a place with beautiful gardens and green spaces in the middle of city, with Latin American cuisine, wood fired asado and options for contracting the leading events professionals to curate, design and bring your event to life.
 At El Abierto Eventos, inside and outside spaces flow together to become the perfect setting for each celebration.
 A place to enjoy the out-of-doors with family, friends and co-workers.

-Pablo Massey’s private dining experience, Piso Tres, combines design, technology and intimacy for every kind of event.
+Piso Tres, combines design, technology and intimacy for every kind of event.
 A contemporary place to dine in the historic district of Buenos Aires, Piso Tres is intensely vibrant both day and night.
-We offer a unique way to celebrate with the cuisine of Pablo Massey.

 At MEZCLA, we come from many different backgrounds and environments.
 Together we create and run gastronomic endeavors.
 We work within a collaborative system: cooks, designers, businesspeople, actors, communicators, landscape designers, artisans and many more.